Aati kalenja

-Aati Kalenja is an ancient traditional folk art form practiced by Tulu people from the region of Tulu Nadu, India, which is believed to bring prosperity during Aati which is one of the months in Tulu calendar.
-It normally comes in the months of July and August.
+Aati Kalenja is an ancient traditional folk art form practiced by the Tulu people from the region of Tulu Nadu, India, which is believed to bring prosperity during Aati, which is one of the months in the Tulu calendar.
+It is usually performed during July and August.

 Background

 Tulu Nadu is known for its rich traditions.
-Especially in villages of Tulu Nadu where agriculture has a significant role in the life of Tuluvas' socio-economic fabric is the people belonging to Nalike community visit houses of people in a colorful attire masquerading as Kalinja.
+In the villages of Tulu Nadu, where agriculture plays a significant role in the socio-economic life of the Tulu people, members of the Nalike community visit people's homes in colourful attire, masquerading as Kalenja.
 In return, people would offer rice, vegetables and money to artistes.
 It is believed that during the month of Aati, nature's spirit Kalenja descends on Earth to bless the land and its people.
 The performance begins on poove - the day before the full moon, and continues till the end of the month.

 It is believed that Aati Kalenja brings the positive energy which would ward off evil spirits and diseases.
-Aati is when there is a heavy rain fall which would destroy the crops.
-During this season heavy rain causes not only disasters but also diseases as the season is conducive to the insects and pests to breed.
+Aati is when there is a heavy rainfall which would destroy the crops.
+During this season, heavy rain causes not only disasters but also diseases as the season is conducive to the insects and pests to breed.
 So man is more prone to sickness in this season and poverty due to lack of work for the people who are solely depending on the agriculture.
-This is the reason for Aati being considered as month of disasters.
+This is the reason for Aati being considered a month of disasters.
 This is when the man starts pleading and pleasing the nature to be merciful towards him.
 This could well be called the origin of the Aati Kalenja culture in Tulu Nadu.